katepz/dive-in/README.md

 ### Final Thoughts
 Overall I have found this a very enlightening process.
 I have learned so much in 4 weeks but realise that I have only a passing knowledge of those things and need to put in some extra time on consolidating the html and css, including Bootstrap.
+Use of balsamiq for wireframing will also be on the hit list.